mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/schema-migration-guide.md

 This can be improved by first adding the index concurrently, and then attaching the index to the constraint.
 See example later.

-Adding a foreign key in postgres takes a share row exclusive lock, which means only SELECT queries are allowed.
-It is possible to bypass the table scanning by adding a “NOT VALID” suffix, but then it defeats the purpose of having a FK.
-Suggestion would be to avoid doing it.
+Adding a foreign key in PostgreSQL takes a share row exclusive lock, which means only SELECT queries are allowed.
+It is possible to bypass the table scanning by adding a “NOT VALID” suffix, but then it defeats the purpose of having a foreign key.
+We recommend against doing it.

 **MySQL**:

 Adding an unique constraint doesn't take locks, but does a table rebuild.

-Adding an FK takes locks.
+Adding a foreign key takes locks.
 But avoidable by setting `SET  foreign_key_checks=0`.
 Then it doesn't take any locks, and neither rebuilds the table.
-But it partially defeats the purpose of using an FK.
-Recommend to AVOID.
+But it partially defeats the purpose of using an foreign key.
+We recommend you avoid this.

 6. DROP INDEX

-**Postgres**: DROP INDEX CONCURRENTLY does not take any locks.
+**PostgreSQL**: DROP INDEX CONCURRENTLY does not take any locks.

 **MySQL**: Fast operation.
 No locks are taken.